GRESB/api-docs/source/includes/_oauth2.md

 ### Step 3.
 Use Access Token

-The access token can now be used to make requests of the GRESB API.
+The access token can now be used to make requests to the GRESB API.
 The token must be included either as a `Authorization: Bearer` HTTP header, or as a request parameter named `access_token`.

 As an HTTP Header: